get-eventually/eventually-rs/README.md

 * Breaking changes are tagged with a new `MINOR` release
 * New features, patches and documentation are tagged with a new `PATCH` release

+## Contributing

+You want to contribute to `eventually` but you don't know where to start?

+First of all, thank you for considering contributing :heart:

+You can head over our [`CONTRIBUTING`](./CONTRIBUTING.md) section to know how to contribute to the project, and — in case you don't have a clear idea what to contribute — what is most needed needed from contributors.

 ## License